 The first export customer for the Hornet was Canada.
-In March of 1977, the Canadian government authorized the Department of National Defense to start looking for a New Fighter Aircraft (NFA) to replace the CF-101 Voodoo, CF-5 Freedom Fighter, and the CF-104 Starfighter with the Canadian Forces.
+In March of 1977, the Canadian government authorized the Department of National Defense to start looking for a New Fighter Aircraft (NFA) to replace the CF-101 Voodoo, the CF-116 Freedom Fighter, and the CF-104 Starfighter with the Canadian Forces.

 Canadian officers looked at several different fighter designs, but very rapidly the primary competitors for the Canadian order narrowed down to the General Dynamics F-16 Fighting Falcon and the McDonnell Douglas F/A-18 Hornet.
 Northrop attempted to push its F-18L land-based Hornet derivative, but this was ruled out on technical legal grounds, although Canadian pilots were very enthusiastic about the YF-17 when they evaluated it while it was serving as the F-18L demonstrator.